eduardolucioac/groovim/README.md

  * Bug: The tab character must have 4 spaces for "*.py" files and 2 for the others!
 (PRIORITY) By Questor

+ * ToDo: Treat situations where "xset -q | grep "Caps Lock:   on"" command is not possible to check the state of capslock key!
+By Questor

 Contact
 -----